-Look for mechanical damage.
-Start the genset and look, listen and feel for any unusual noises and vibrations.

-Check the genset mounting bolts to make sure they are secure.
+Look for mechanical damage and listen for unusual noises.
+Check the genset mounting bolts.

 Check to see that the genset air inlet and outlet openings are not clogged with debris or blocked.

 Clean accumulated dust and dirt from the genset.
 Do not clean the genset while it is running or still hot.
 Protect the generator, air cleaner, control panel, and electrical connections from water, soap and cleaning solvents.